A Simple Desultory Philippic (or How I Was Robert McNamara'd into Submission)

 "A Simple Desultory Philippic (Or How I Was Robert McNamara'd Into Submission)" is a song written by American singer-songwriter Paul Simon.
 Originally recorded for Simon's 1965 UK-only debut, The Paul Simon Songbook, it was recorded soon after by Simon and his partner, Art Garfunkel, for the duo's third album Parsley, Sage, Rosemary and Thyme.

 It is generally considered a parody of American musician Bob Dylan's writing style, especially that of "Subterranean Homesick Blues", released on Dylan's 1965 album Bringing It All Back Home.
 The original version was subtitled "Or how I was Lyndon Johnson'd into Submission" in a spoken introduction at the beginning, after Simon announced the song's title.
 The subtitle does not appear on the sleeve or the disc label.
-"Desultory" means lacking in consistency, disconnected, random and a philippic is a fiery, damning speech, or tirade, delivered to condemn a particular political actor.
+"Desultory" means lacking in consistency, disconnected, random, and a philippic is a fiery, damning speech or tirade, delivered to condemn a particular political actor.

 Recording history

 Simon's original, solo performance found on The Paul Simon Songbook is less well known than Simon & Garfunkel's; the album remained out of print until 2004, when it was re-released by Columbia/Legacy.

 In early 1965, Simon was in the midst of a period in which he went back and forth between the United States and Great Britain.
 Eventually spending most of 1965 in Britain, he recorded The Paul Simon Songbook in London, while making a living singing at folk clubs in Britain.
 During this period he was also writing with Bruce Woodley of the Seekers.

+The original version is significantly different from the later, better-known recording.
+The chords strongly resemble the Everly Brothers' chord design for Wake Up Little Susie, and while many of the lyrics are the same, there are noticeable divergences from the Simon & Garfunkel version.

 The album's liner notes by Judith Piepe, state of the song: "This is, of course, a take-off, a take-on, a private joke, but no joke is all that private or any less serious for being a joke."

 In 1966, together with Art Garfunkel, Simon re-recorded the song for the duo's album Parsley, Sage, Rosemary and Thyme, with several changes to the lyrics.
 The list of names dropped is revised.